andrew/ultimate-awesome/README.md

 - [awesome-terminal-art](https://github.com/mcthomas/awesome-terminal-art) - Scripts or programs that produce static or dynamic terminal emulator visuals.
 - [macOS-iOS-iPadOS-Guide](https://github.com/mikeroyal/macOS-iOS-iPadOS-Guide) - macOS/iOS/iPadOS Guide .
 - [awesome-dotnet-core-education](https://github.com/mjebrahimi/awesome-dotnet-core-education) - ⚡ Collection of useful articles and resources to learning and practicing about .Net Core and its related technologies. 😉.
+- [awesome-packdev](https://github.com/modern-modpacks/awesome-packdev) - A curated list of mods, apps, and resources simplifying the lives of Minecraft modpack developers.
 - [awesome-cloud-architect](https://github.com/NaurisSadovskis/awesome-cloud-architect) - Selected resources for SRE/DevOps professionals covering various Computer Science areas: Software Engineering & Architecture, Operations, Distributed Systems etc. .
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-atto-pixel](https://github.com/Notos/awesome-atto-pixel) - Awesome Atto Pixel.